cmaxw/devchat-eleventy/src/my-angular-story/mas-093-jennifer-wadella.md

 **Episode Summary**

 This week, My Angular Story welcomes Jennifer Wadella, Founder of  Kansas City Women in Technology and JavaScript Developer at Bitovi.
-Jennifer is also a host on the Adventures in Angular Podcast.
+Jennifer is also a regular host on the Adventures in Angular Podcast as well as an international speaker and a kombucha brewer.

 Jennifer talks about her journey  as a developer as well as their meetups in to help support and increase female presence in developer world.
 [Coding & Cocktails](https://twitter.com/CodeCocktailsKC) and [Coding & Cupcakes](https://twitter.com/CodeCupcakeskc) are two of the regular web development meet- ups held by Kansas City Women in Technology.